Quannguyen-0512/Edu-Drone-/README.md

 #### Done

 Hardware design for the 7-inch build.
 Parts selected and documented: TBS Source One V6 7" DC frame, ZTM 2807 1300KV motors, Gemfan 7050 props, GEPRC Taker H65 4-in-1 ESC, 6S 3300mAh LiPo, carried over from the earlier build: GEPRC Taker H743 BT flight controller (INAV), GEP-M10Q GPS with compass, and GEPRC ELRS receiver.
-I currently use an ESP32-CAM to handles video.
+I currently plan on using an ESP32-CAM to handles video.

  **Fire and smoke detection on the ground station.**